-Council of Europe's training kits such as All different / all equal (1995) David Diamond's Theatre for Living (2007) will not engage either.
-The facilitator must also be ready to express positive emotions or "lose face" to a small degree in such games face to a small extent to realize that "it's OK".
+Council of Europe's training kits such as All different / all equal (1995) David Diamond's Theatre for Living (2007)

-Table 8.Building relationship and trust amongst participants
+Table 8.
+Building relationship and trust amongst participants

 Learning about motivations of participants, their positioning towards the subjects

 The type of motivation with which participants arrive to the training will play a big role on the experience they will have and the learning outcomes they will leave with.
 While most participants arrive with personal motivations, some are sent by their superiors, in the worst case after having demonstrated breaches of intercultural / political correctness.
 Of course, more resistance can be expected in the second case.
 But even the personal motivations can differ substantially.
 Some participants may arrive with a very explicit "need to learn about the other" which implies a desire for ready-made explanations and knowledge, rather than a more tedious work on oneself.